usds/gatsby-uswds-ts-starter/README.md

 import avatar from '@/static/avatar.png';
 ```

-### Switch to Yarn/npm

-This starter uses pnpm by default, but this choice is yours.
-If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, Husky Git hooks to use Yarn/npm commands, and uninstall the `gatsby-plugin-pnpm` plugin (you also need to remove it from the `gatsby-config` file).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.

 ## USDS Specific
 - works with [trusswork](https://trussworks.github.io/react-uswds/) components
 - can use [USWDS tokens](https://designsystem.digital.gov/design-tokens/) as mixins in sass modules (at component level)